evgx81/Cpp-Projects/DataStructures/README.md

     - Solving Nuts and Bolts Problem using quick sort.
 - Password
     - Searching the password in the string by means of trie data structure.
+- TreeList
+    - Printing all subtrees which roots have '0' value.
+- GraphMinimumSpanningTree
+    - Implemention of Prim's and Kruskal's algorithms to find minimum spanning tree.